PelionIoT/wwrelay-utils/Gateway-Keeper/README.md

 ```

 ## getRelay
-it will return a particular relayInfo
+It will return a particular relayInfo

 ```
 GK> getRelay WDRL00000V